Konstantin Menshov: 2014–15 season

 During the 2014–15 Grand Prix series, he placed fifth at the 2014 Skate Canada International and fourth at the 2014 Trophée Éric Bompard.
 He finished third in the 2014–15 ISU Challenger Series standings after winning bronze both at the 2014 Nebelhorn Trophy and at the 2014 Golden Spin of Zagreb.

 2015–16 season

 Competing in the 2015–16 ISU Challenger Series, Menshov took bronze at the 2015 Nebelhorn Trophy before winning gold at the 2015 Finlandia Trophy, his first international victory since the 2012 NRW Trophy.
 He went on to win gold at the Merano Cup.

 Menshov sustained a shoulder injury at the 2016 Russian Nationals.
 On June 1, 2016, he announced his retirement from competitive skating and his transition to a coaching career.
-Commenting in July 2016, he said, "I already had the same kind of injury with my other shoulder and, of course, it's quite problematic to compete with both those injuries.
+In July 2016, he said, "I already had the same kind of injury with my other shoulder and, of course, it's quite problematic to compete with both those injuries.
 I was able to recover almost all of my jumping elements to the previous level, but the fact is that the performance of choreographic movements causes me pain."